percona/k8spsmdb-docs/docs/expose.md

 !!! warning

-    A ClusterIP service endpoint is only reachable inside Kubernetes.
-If you need to connect from the outside, you need to expose the mongos pods by using the NodePort or Load Balancer service types.
+    A ClusterIP Service endpoint is only reachable inside Kubernetes.
+If you need to connect from the outside, you need to expose the mongos Pods by using the NodePort or Load Balancer service types.
     See the "Connecting from outside Kubernetes" section below for details.

-## Replica Sets
+## Accessing replica set Pods

 If Percona Server for MongoDB [Sharding mode](sharding.md) mode is turned **off**, the application needs to connect to all the MongoDB Pods of the replica set: